liv-skeete/pong/README.md

 # Pong AI Project

-A collaborative project where we implemented intelligent AI for the classic Pong game.
+A collaborative project where Olivia Skeete and Rishabh Garg implemented intelligent AI for the classic Pong game.

 ## Overview